Reaching preservation age in Australia is the beginning of the necessary pre-conditions for the release of super funds.

 - Commonwealth Super – age retirement rules

-Preservation age (on its own) may not be enough
+Preservation age (on its own) may not be enough to enable release of funds

-It is important to bear in mind that reaching preservation age is one factor enabling the release of preserved funds through commencement of a pension under the age of 65.
+Reaching preservation age is one factor enabling the release of preserved funds through commencement of a pension under the age of 65.

 The consequences of incorrectly implementing a release of funds could include an adverse audit finding.
 An audit contravention report lodged with the ATO invites scrutiny of the fund’s compliance status, and the potential application of punitive tax rates.